 - Expect environmental review, municipal building permits, and approvals tied to water, wastewater, and any coastal activity, with SEMARNAT, CONANP, CONAGUA, and your municipality involved.

-Is off‑grid solar enough for a home and desalination?
+Is off‑grid solar enough for a home?

 Can I drill a well for water on the East Cape?